lamini-ai/lamini-examples/prompt_engineering.md

 information retrieval, problem solving, creative/technical writing, coding assistance, language translation, opinion generation, text summerization, conversational agents, data analysis, and more.
+It is important to clearly articulate the task or question in the prompt.

 For example, You can write a prompt like
 `"What was the decision in Nixon v.
 United States?
 Answer in one sentence."`